-\begin{proof} We may assume that $Z$ is coherent; it suffices to show that if $\mathscr{I}$ is an injective sheaf on $X$, then $H^q_c(Y/Z,f_!\mathscr{I})=0$ for $q>0$.
-Using Lemmas \ref{lemma: push key} and \ref{lemma: push key 2}, it therefore suffices to show that the sheaf $f_!\mathscr{I}$ is flasque on $Y$, and moreover that for any open $W$, the map
+\begin{proof} We may assume that $Z$ is coherent.
+By Corollary \ref{cor: flasque pp acyclic}, it suffices to show that for any injective sheaf $\mathscr{I}$ on $X$, the sheaf $f_!\mathscr{I}$ is flasque on $Y$.
+Thus we need to show that, for any open subset $W\subset Y$, the map